DresOperatingSystems/KALI-NETHUNTER-2024/README.md

 apt-file update

 Run this one more time.
-apt update -y && apt full-upgrade -y
+apt update && apt full-upgrade -y

 If nothing needs doing type exit then Ctrl alt z then exit x2 then enter